Who were the victims of the Texas church shooting?

 She was a "beautiful, vibrant" girl, family friend Tasha Niemann Wiatrek said on a GoFundMe page.
 Haley "was excited about the bright future ahead of her."

-Robert Marshall, 85, told NBC affiliate WPXI that his son and daughter-in-law were originally from the Pittsburgh area, but had recently moved to Texas so that Karen could be closer to her family.
+Marshall's father, also named Robert, told NBC affiliate WPXI that his son and daughter-in-law, both 56, were originally from the Pittsburgh area.
+He said they recently moved to Texas so that Karen could be closer to her family.

-"I'm still numb," Robert Marshall told WPXI.
+"I'm still numb," the elder Marshall told WPXI.
 "The shock won't be out for awhile."

 Tara McNulty

-Note: CORRECTION (Nov.
-8, 2:04 p.m.): An earlier version of this article misspelled the first name of one of the victims.
-Her name is Brooke Ward, not Brook.